a10shy/malayalam-tacotron2/README.md

     - Install python requirements: `pip install -r requirements.txt`

 ### Alternatively, run the [Malayalam_Tacotron.ipynb](Malayalam_Tacotron.ipynb) file after loading the dataset.
+- The below training instructions are for general Tacotron2 training.
+We used a pre-trained English Tacotron2 model (given below) to train our model.
+- The code to train the model can be found in the Jupyter Notebook linked above.
+- If you don't want to train your own model, you can download our [pre-trained Malayalam Text-to-Speech model](https://drive.google.com/file/d/1aMY388LGeNEw3TDx2NiL-NhYm5qpLjst/view?usp=sharing).

 ## Training
 1. `python train.py --output_directory=outdir --log_directory=logdir`